verder-helpen/core/README.md

-# ID Contact Core
+# Verder Helpen Core

-This repository contains the ID Contact core.
-It is responsible for managing ID Contact flows and setting up the relevant connections between authentication and communication plugins as chosen by the end user.
+This repository contains the Verder Helpen core.
+It is responsible for managing Verder Helpen flows and setting up the relevant connections between authentication and communication plugins as chosen by the end user.

 ## Getting started